xixu-me/automated-web-deployment/README.md

 # AWSDS - Automated Web Server Deployment Script

-A bash script to automatically set up a secure web server with SSL certificates on Debian.
+A comprehensive setup script for deploying a secure server environment with Nginx, Docker, X, and Open WebUI.

-## Features
+## Overview

+This repository contains a bash script that automates the setup of a complete server environment on a Debian system.
+The script sets up:

+- Nginx web server with a professional portfolio template
+- SSL/TLS certificates via acme.sh
-- Automated NGINX installation and configuration
+- Docker and Docker Compose
+- Open WebUI (running in Docker)
-- SSL certificate automation with acme.sh
+- X proxy server with secure configuration
-- Automatic security hardening
-- Scheduled certificate renewal
+- Automatic certificate renewal
-- System optimization for performance

-## Prerequisites
+## Requirements

-- Debian 10+ 64-bit
+- Debian 10+ 64-bit system
 - Sudo privileges
+- Domain name pointing to your server
 - Inbound traffic on TCP ports 80 and 443 from 0.0.0.0/0 allowed
-- Domain name pointing to your server's IP address

 ## Usage